 - Underlying EBITDA: down (-12.8%); due to gross profit decline and despite like-for-like cost savings.

-ForFarmers noted that, over the past few months, prices for dairy, meat and eggs have been rising again, after having been substantially under pressure for a year, due to the impact of pandemic restrictions.
+Over the past few months, prices for dairy, meat and eggs have been rising again, noted the company, after having been substantially under pressure for a year, due to the impact of pandemic restrictions.

 “At the end of the first quarter of 2021, prices had approximately returned to the level of a year earlier.
 However, liquidity positions of farmers have not yet recovered from the impact of the low prices during 2020.
 In some regions, this is still noticeable in farmers’ purchasing behavior relating to feed.
 In addition, raw material prices have risen significantly in the past few months."